lambdaclass/concrete/ROADMAP.md

    `check_contract_negatives.sh` 15/0; zero false positives across the flagships.
    REMAINING (deeper, path-sensitive): unreachable returns and postconditions proved only because a path is impossible.
-3. Add `spec fn` / ghost totality rules: spec functions and ghost computations referenced by contracts are pure, erased, and total.
-Lean-backed specs inherit Lean termination; Concrete-level `spec fn` needs a totality/termination obligation or is rejected from the contract language.
-Add `examples/contract_negatives/spec_ghost_totality/` and one accepted positive control that proves valid ghost/spec references are not over-rejected.
+3. ~~Add `spec fn` / ghost totality rules.~~ **DONE (purity) / N/A (spec-fn totality).**
+   `spec fn` is body-less and Lean-backed, so its totality is inherited from Lean — there is no Concrete-level spec-fn body to reject.
+The checkable Concrete-side rule is that the spec/ghost language is PURE and TOTAL: a contract calling a capability-requiring (effectful) function is rejected report-side (`Report.impureFnNames` + `contractImpureCalls`, wired into requires/ensures/ invariants/variants) as `invalid_contract_expression: impure call '<fn>' …`.
+   `examples/contract_negatives/spec_ghost_totality/` covers the negative (an effectful call) and a positive control (pure helper + `spec fn`, not over-rejected); zero false positives across the flagships.
+(Deeper ghost-value totality — e.g. a partial op inside a `ghost let` value — remains a possible follow-up.)
 4. Finish the `assert` / `assume` trapdoor discipline everywhere it appears:
    `assert` creates an obligation; `assume` is tainted, audit-loud, gate-forbiddable, and never reported as proof.
 Add